rtol/FUND-Global/README.md

 FUND
 ====

-Matlab code for FUND 4.0 MG
+Matlab code for FUND 4.1 MG

 FUND is the Climate Framework for Uncertainty, Negotiation and Distribution

 To run the model, type FUNDglobal

-March 18, 2018: Updated Hope's impact function; updated observed impacts
+March 18, 2018: Updated Hope's impact function; updated observed impacts; added Golosov's impact function

 August 6, 2014: Improved flow and readability of code